COMOX VALLEY FISHING

 May until end Oct offer several different local Salt Water opportunities at different times in the Valley here are some.
 Kitty Coleman, Bates Beach, Hornby Island, Tribune Bay all offer excellent opportunities for large Chinook.

 If you don’t have a Boat, beach casting for Salmon is quite popular here in the Valley.
 When the Coho show up around mid July as well as the Pink Salmon you will see many local fly fisherman and buzz bombers trying to catch the elusive salmon from King Coho beach and around the corner to Point Holmes.
-When these fish enter the Puntledge River in Courtenay end Oct, then the freshwater fishing frenzy begins.
+When these fish enter the Puntledge River in Courtenay at the end Oct, then the freshwater fishing frenzy begins.

 There are many more fishing opportunities which need to be explored in Comox Valley, when visiting our area, check out the local fishing and tackle shops to get up dates.
 Use the local guides for your first trips out and they will show you where to fish and what to use, and then venture out on your own.
 Remember to always check fishing regulations and weather reports, there are closures and openings all the time for fresh and saltwater fishing.